SQL Search: Behavior and Usage Overview

 Note

-It is worth noticing that, by retrieving only the desired columns the additional overhead of retrieving all the indexed attributes of the Product
+It is worth noticing, that by retrieving only the desired columns, the additional overhead of retrieving all the indexed attributes of the Product

 class is avoided.
 In this way, NCache facilitates the users to achieve enhanced performance through improved query syntax.

-Search for Keys and Objects
+Query for Keys and Objects

-ExecuteReader
+The ExecuteReader

 has an option getData